mlflow/mlflow/docs/source/tracking.rst

     Key-value input parameters of your choice.
 Both keys and values are strings.

 Metrics
-    Key-value metrics where the value is numeric.
+    Key-value metrics, where the value is numeric.
 Each metric can be updated throughout the course of the run (for example, to track how your model's loss function is converging), and MLflow records and lets you visualize the metric's full history.

 Artifacts
     Output files in any format.
-For example, you can record images (for example, PNGs), models (for example, a pickled scikit-learn model), or even data files (for example, a `Parquet <https://parquet.apache.org/>`_ file) as artifacts.
+For example, you can record images (for example, PNGs), models (for example, a pickled scikit-learn model), and data files (for example, a `Parquet <https://parquet.apache.org/>`_ file) as artifacts.

 You can record runs using MLflow Python, R, Java, and REST APIs from anywhere you run your code.
 For